KiriakiKad/SnakeGame/README.md

 ├── .project, .classpath   # Eclipse project config
 └── .settings/             # Eclipse settings

-## Credits

-- Developed by Kiriaki Maria Kadrefi
-- Background music and effects: `music/`
-- Icons and images: located in `images/`

 ## Future Improvements
 This project was developed for learning purposes and contains many opportunities for enhancement.
 Some ideas for future improvement include: